 The indication for a mini-abdominoplasty is basically excess lower abdominal skin with or without a lax lower abdominal wall.
 The upper abdomen is in good shape, no excess skin or lax wall.
-In these cases there is no reason to alter the upper abdomen and thus no need to get the umbilicus out of the way and therefore there is no need for an incision around the umbilicus. the recovery from this procedure is probably a little easier than a standard abdominoplasty because only the lower half of the abdomen is operated, as opposed to the entire abdomen.
+In these cases there is no reason to alter the upper abdomen and thus no need to get the umbilicus out of the way and therefore there is no need for an incision around the umbilicus. the recovery from this procedure is easier than a standard abdominoplasty because only the lower half of the abdomen is operated, as opposed to the entire abdomen.
 An easier recovery is not a reason to select this procedure.
-If you need a standard abdominoplasty if and you select a mini-abdominoplasty procedure, you will probably be very disappointed.
+If you need a standard abdominoplasty and you select a mini-abdominoplasty procedure, you will probably be very disappointed as there will be either too much skin laxity in the upper abdomen, a bulge in the upper abdomen from abdominal muscles that were not tightened, or both.
+This is where the experience of the surgeon is very important.
 However, if you do have a mini-abdominoplasty and you really need a standard abdominoplasty or later on with weight changes you develop the need for a standard abdominoplasty, the performance of a mini-abdominoplasty now will not burn any bridges for later.
-That is to say, if you have a mini-abdominoplasty now, you can convert to a standard abdominoplasty at any time later.
+That is to say, if you have a mini-abdominoplasty now, you can easily perform a standard abdominoplasty at any time later.